Regular patterns, substitudes, Feynman categories and operads: Hermida-type adjunctions and the main theorem

-\begin{proof} First we check that a pinned symmetric monoidal category in the image is a Feynman category, using \ref{cor:FC}.
+\begin{thm} $\iopLHerm \circ \GPin$ restricts to a biequivalence $(\Opd)^{\operatorname{2-iso}} \sim \FeynCat$. \end{thm} \begin{proof} First we check that a pinned symmetric monoidal category in the image is a Feynman category, using \ref{cor:FC}.
 We already know that it satisfies the hereditary condition, and by construction $P_1^{\operatorname{iso}}$ is a groupoid.
 It remains to check that

 is an equivalence.
 These two categories have the same objects, namely sequences of objects in $P$.
 The arrows in $\LHerm P$ from $\mathbf{x}$ to $\mathbf{y}$ form the hom set

 They are composed as operations in $P$.
 There is an obvious forgetful functor to $\Set$, given by returning the indexing set for the sequence.
 For an arrow to be invertible, at least its underlying $\alpha$ must be a bijection, and furthermore it is then clear that the involved operations have to be invertible unary operations.